AscendingPassage.com HOME PAGE.

 It consists of a

-cella, ten paces in length and seven in breadth, and about twelve
+cella, ten paces in length and seven in width, and about twelve

-either side of the cella is an apartment which receives light
+either side of the cella is a room which receives light

 benches run along the walls of the cella, a peculiarity which I had